eshikafe/ar-ngc/README.md

 Support required:
 - Design specification for each CNF.
-- Architectural design of the UPF.
+- Architectural design of the UPF with an emphasis on scalability and configuration simplicity
 - 5G CNF implementation in Go.
 - Common services implementation in Go.